French protectorate in Morocco: World War II

-Struggle for independence
+Struggle to regain Moroccan independence

-The innovative fact about Moroccan nationalists is that they globalized the Moroccan question through transnational activism.
-This way they created a vibrant and wide global coalition of supporters who advocated their cause.
-This way they also managed to make their concerns global ones.
-Among their active international supporters was Robert E. Rodes who fought actively in the US Congress for gaining support for the Moroccan cause.
+Through transnational activism and diplomacy, Moroccan nationalists globalized the Moroccan question.
+In doing this they created a global coalition of supporters who advocated their cause and projected their concerns globally.
+Among their active international supporters was Robert E. Rodes who participated in efforts to gain support for Moroccan independence in the US Congress.

-In the late 1940s and early 1950s, with political and nonviolent efforts proving futile, the Moroccan struggle for independence became increasingly violent, with massacres, bombings, and riots, particularly in the urban and industrial center, Casablanca.
+During the late 1940s and early 1950s, with political and nonviolent efforts proving futile, the Moroccan struggle to regain independence became increasingly violent, with massacres, bombings, and riots (particularly in the industrial center of Casablanca).

 Tangier Speech and Casablanca Tirailleurs Massacre

 The Massacre of April 7, 1947 in Casablanca as reported in France-Soir on April 9.

 In 1947, Sultan Muhammad V planned to deliver a speech in what was then the Tangier International Zone to appeal for his country's independence from colonialism and for its territorial unity.

-In the days leading up to the sultan's speech, French colonial forces in Casablanca, specifically Senegalese Tirailleurs serving the French colonial empire, carried out a massacre of working class Moroccans.
-The massacre lasted for about 24 hours from 7–8 April 1947, as the tirailleurs fired randomly into residential buildings in working-class neighborhoods, killing 180 Moroccan civilians.
+In the days leading to Mohammed V's speech, French colonial forces in Casablanca, specifically Senegalese Tirailleurs serving the French colonial empire, carried out a massacre of working class Moroccans.
+The massacre occurred on 7–8 April 1947, as the tirailleurs fired randomly into residential buildings in working-class neighborhoods, killing 180 Moroccan civilians.
 The conflict was instigated in an attempt to sabotage the Sultan's journey to Tangier, though after having returned to Casablanca to comfort the families of the victims, the Sultan then proceeded to Tangier to deliver the historic speech, in the garden of the Mendoubia palace, on 9 April.